mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/ethics.md

   it is the only thing that is truly good.
 Wisdom is the science of what is good and what is bad, and it is identical with virtue—with all the virtues.
-* For example, actions that exhibit courage are of course different action from those that exhibit temperance; but what they express is a single, indivisible state of soul.
-If we say that courage is the science of what is good and bad in respect of future dangers, we have to agree that such a science is only possible as port of an overall science of good and evil.
+* For example, actions that exhibit courage are of course different actions from those that exhibit temperance; but what they express is a single, indivisible state of soul.
+If we say that courage is the science of what is good and bad in respect of future dangers, we have to agree that such a science is only possible as part of an overall science of good and evil.
   The individual virtues are parts of this science, but it can only be possessed as a whole.
 No one, not even Socrates, is in possession of this science.